blockforgewp/blockforge-wp/README.md

 https://blockforgewp.lemonsqueezy.com
 ```

-After purchase, customers receive access to the commercial ZIP package and the included documentation.
+Once the store is approved and the product is available, customers will receive access to the commercial ZIP package and the included documentation after purchase.

 This public GitHub repository does not contain the commercial ZIP package, the private source repositories, or the full internal development files.